 My special gift is tearing filo sheets in all the places where tears absolutely shouldn’t be — I’m positive y’all will do a much better job of it.

-I came across this recipe while watching a Jamie Oliver video earlier this year, and was left completely gobsmacked by this dessert.
-I had to make it immediately, even though I knew I would make a mess of the filo dough.
+I came across this Moroccan snake cake recipe while watching a Jamie Oliver video earlier this year, and was left completely gobsmacked by this dessert.
+I had to make it immediately, even though I knew I would make a bit of a mess with the filo dough.
 I did, and it really, truly doesn’t matter.
 Just patch and move on.

-I hesitated for a long time, posting this here on the blog in all its imperfection — the tube should be more, um, tubey, so that the coils are clearly visible when the cake is sliced — but in the end, I just had to post it anyway.
-It’s too good not to share.
+I hesitated for a long time posting this here on the blog in all its imperfection — the tube should be more, um, tubey, so that the coils are clearly visible when the cake is sliced — but in the end, I just had to post it anyway.
+Moroccan snake cake is just too good not to share.

 And, it’s okay if it doesn’t turn out perfectly (I have to repeat this to myself every time I reach for the box of filo).